Skip to main content

 // The library handles identity changes automatically:

-// - Detects UntrustedIdentity errors
+// - Detects UntrustedIdentity errors during decryption

-// - Clears old identity
+// - Clears the old identity key (but preserves the session for in-flight messages)

-// - Retries decryption with new identity
+// - Retries decryption with the new identity

 Error Handling